rust-lang/rfcs/text/0000-futures.md

     /// Wake up the task associated with this `Waker`. pub fn wake(&self) {
         // The actual wakeup call is delegated through a virtual function call
-        // to the implementation which is defined by the executor unsafe { (self.waker.vtable.wake)(self.waker.data) }
+        // to the implementation which is defined by the executor. unsafe { (self.waker.vtable.wake)(self.waker.data) }
     }

-    /// Returns whether or not this Waker and other Waker awaken the same task.
+    /// Returns whether or not this `Waker` and other `Waker` have awaken the same task.
     ///
     /// This function works on a best-effort basis, and may return false even
-    /// when the Wakers would awaken the same task.
+    /// when the `Waker`s would awaken the same task.
 However, if this function
-    /// returns true, it is guaranteed that the Wakers will awaken the same task.
+    /// returns `true`, it is guaranteed that the `Waker`s will awaken the same task.
     ///
     /// This function is primarily used for optimization purposes. pub fn will_wake(&self, other: &Waker) -> bool {